mjg59/fcop/COC.md

 The Fantasyland Institute of Learning Code of Professionalism (FCOP) dictates the terms and conditions under which we allow you to participate in the _community_.

 The purpose of FCOP is to facilitate inclusiveness and productivity in our _community_ despite operating in a pluralistic society.
-To accomplish this goal, we restrict the _community_ to _civil_ people, and protect such people from _discrimination_, _stereotyping_, _harassment_, _moralizing_, _denigration_, and _breaches of privacy_.
+To accomplish this goal, we restrict the _community_ to _civil_ individuals, and protect such people from _discrimination_, _stereotyping_, _harassment_, _moralizing_, _denigration_, and _breaches of privacy_.

 FCOP is explicitly not intended to impose any system of politics, religion, ideologies, morals, or values onto _members_.

-## Short-Form

-We welcome all _civil_ people to participate in the _community_.
-We do not allow _discrimination_, _harassment_, _moralizing_, _denigration_, or _breaches of privacy_.
-We do not exclude any _civil_ people from our _community_ unless they have been banned by us for a _violation_ of these terms and conditions.

 ## Welcome Statement

-We welcome all _civil_ people regardless of any physical or mental characteristics orthogonal to the professional goals of the _community_, including all genders, gender-expressions, sexual-orientations, gender-orientations, races, ethnic origins, skin colors, physical disabilities, intellectual disabilities, ages, sizes, political views, religious views, philosophies, beliefs, values, attitudes, and past professions.
+We welcome all _civil_ people regardless of any physical or mental characteristics they posses that are orthogonal to the professional goals of the _community_, including all genders, gender-expressions, sexual-orientations, gender-orientations, races, ethnic origins, skin colors, physical disabilities, intellectual disabilities, ages, sizes, political views, religious views, philosophies, beliefs, values, attitudes, and historical professions.

-We pledge that we will not tolerate _discrimination_, _harassment_, _moralizing_, _denigration_, or _breaches of privacy_.
-We pledge to hold ourselves to these same standards and, in so doing, set a positive example for others to follow.
+We pledge that we will enforce the terms and conditions set forth in FCOP, and that we will hold ourselves to these same standards, thereby setting a positive example for others to follow.

 We greatly value integrity and pledge to establish the highest levels of trust in _members_.